graphile/starter/README.md

 ## Deploying to Heroku

+If you are using `graphile-migrate` make sure that you have executed `graphile-migrate commit` to commit the migration, since we only run committed migrations in production.

 Set up a database server; we recommend using Amazon RDS.

 Once your RDS server is running, you can use our `heroku-setup` script to